emad-elsaid/library/README.md

 - Free to use
 - Free to fork and modify and redistribute
 - Has a feature to lend my books to other people
+- Doesn't track me

-What's done and what's not:
+What's done so far:

 - So far it's single user. for local use
 - Allows adding books and taking pictures for covers from phones.